John Wayne: 1940s

-Wayne's first color film was Shepherd of the Hills (1941), in which he co-starred with his longtime friend Harry Carey.
+Wayne's first color film was The Shepherd of the Hills (1941), in which he co-starred with his longtime friend Harry Carey.
 The following year, he appeared in his only film directed by Cecil B. DeMille, the Technicolor epic Reap the Wild Wind (1942), in which he co-starred with Ray Milland and Paulette Goddard; it was one of the rare times he played a character with questionable values.

 Like most Hollywood stars of his era, Wayne appeared as a guest on radio programs, such as: The Hedda Hopper Show and The Louella Parsons Show.
 He made a number of appearances in dramatic roles, mainly recreations for radio of his own film roles, on such programs as Screen Directors Playhouse and Lux Radio Theatre.
 For six months in 1942, Wayne starred in his own radio adventure series, Three Sheets to the Wind, produced by film director Tay Garnett.
 In the series, an international spy/detective show, Wayne played Dan O'Brien, a detective who used alcoholism as a mask for his investigatory endeavors.
 The show was intended by Garnett to be a pilot of sorts for a film version, though the motion picture never came to fruition.
 No episodes of the series featuring Wayne seem to have survived, though a demonstration episode with Brian Donlevy in the leading role does exist.
 Wayne, not Donlevy, played the role throughout the series' run on NBC.

-Director Robert Rossen offered the starring role in All the King's Men (1949) to Wayne, but he refused, believing the script to be un-American in many ways.
-Broderick Crawford, who was eventually cast in the role, won the 1949 Oscar for best male actor, ironically beating out Wayne, who had been nominated for Sands of Iwo Jima (1949).
+Director Robert Rossen offered to Wayne the starring role in All the King's Men (1949), but Wayne refused, believing the script to be "un-American in many ways."
+Broderick Crawford, who was eventually cast in the role, won the 1949 Oscar for Best Actor, ironically beating out Wayne, who had been nominated for Sands of Iwo Jima (1949).